alysiawon/World-Weather-Analysis/README.md

 ### Create a Travel Itinerary Map

-This database is utilizing the Google Directions API to create a travel itinerary that shows the routes between four cities chosen from the customer's possible travel destinations.
+This database is utilizing the Google Directions API to create a travel itinerary.
+It will show the routes between four cities chosen from the customer's possible travel destinations.
 The output will be delivered on a map with pop-up markers for each city on the itinerary.

 Insight are generated on the <a href="Vacation_Itinerary/Vacation_Itinerary.ipynb">Vacation Itinerary Database</a>.